omni-network/omni/halo/evmredenom/README.md

 ## Overview

-The `evmredenom` module implements a secure token redenomination process for the Omni->Nomina rebrand, multiplying all EVM account balances by a factor of 75 during the `4_earhart` network upgrade.
+The `evmredenom` module implements a secure token redenomination process for the Omni->Nomina rebrand, multiplying all EVM account balances by a factor of 75 after the `4_earhart` network upgrade.
 This is a critical one-time operation that must maintain state integrity while handling the conversion from `OMNI` to `NOM` tokens.

 ## Problem Statement